Sony a6400 for birds in flight

 Is the Sony a6400 good for birds in flight?

-Based on my extensive testing, no. The a6400 averaged only 35% focus accuracy across 3,441 shots.
+Based on extensive testing, no. The a6400 averaged only 35% focus accuracy across 3,441 shots.
 While it can occasionally hit 60%, the ergonomics, noisy sensor, and poor viewfinder make it unsuitable for challenging BIF work.

 What lens pairs best with the Sony a6400 for birds?